albanread/NBCPL/book/NewBCPL_classes.md

 When an object is created with NEW, a special routine called CREATE is automatically called.
 This acts as the class constructor, and it's where you should place initialization logic.

-Members are accessed using the familiar dot (.) operator.
+Members can be accessed using the familiar dot (.) operator.

 ```BCPL
 LET my_point = NEW Point